robhammond/home-analytics/README.md

 ![product-screenshot]

-HomeAnalytics aims to open up the data behind your home energy usage and make it more usable, useful, and transparent.
-By using as many existing APIs and freely available data, homeAnalytics is a low/no-cost way to track your electricity usage.
+HomeAnalytics empowers you to understand and manage your home energy usage by presenting the data in a more usable, useful, and transparent way.

+By leveraging existing APIs and freely available data, HomeAnalytics offers a low-cost or no-cost solution to track your electricity usage.

-With homeAnalytics, you can track your energy usage over time and spot trends that your standard smart meter doesn't provide.
+HomeAnalytics allows you to monitor your energy usage over time, identify trends, and access insights that are beyond the capabilities of standard smart meters.

-Using a home server such as a Raspberry Pi, you can easily <a href="https://medium.com/electric-sheep-energy/building-a-diy-energy-monitor-with-a-raspberry-pi-a5ae40c1a2a6">set up homeAnalytics as an always-on display</a>, giving you a fully customizable, near real-time home energy monitor.
+Utilizing a home server, like a Raspberry Pi, you can <a href="https://medium.com/@robhammond/building-a-diy-energy-monitor-with-a-raspberry-pi-a5ae40c1a2a6">set up an always-on display</a>, providing you with a fully customizable, near real-time home energy monitor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🎯 Key Features
+## 🌟 Key Features

 - View and analyse your energy usage over time
-- In-day electricty usage and cost data (when used with n3rgy), at a half-hourly granularity
+- Access in-day electricity usage and cost data (when used with n3rgy) at a half-hourly granularity
-- View accurate energy cost data, with support for off-peak tariffs such as Octopus Go
+- Display accurate energy cost data, with support for off-peak tariffs such as <a href="https://share.octopus.energy/great-sea-220">Octopus Go</a>
-- View and analyze your EV battery status, range and mileage over time
+- Monitor and analyze your EV battery status, range, and mileage over time
-- Usable as a Raspberry Pi powered energy monitor to replace or supplement your In-Home Display
+- Use as a Raspberry Pi-powered energy monitor to replace or supplement your In-Home Display

 <!-- GETTING STARTED -->
-## 🙋 Getting Started
+## 🚀 Getting Started

-If you just want to try out homeAnalytics, run the Docker Compose script with the following command to get it running:
+To quickly try out HomeAnalytics, simply run the Docker Compose script with the following command:

 ```sh
 docker-compose -f docker-compose.yml up
 ```

-This will build 2 containers, 1 for the web UI and one for the data collection tasks.
-The SQLite database will be created using the path defined in the `/.env` file for the variable `HA_DB_URL`.
+This will build two containers, one for the web UI and one for the data collection tasks.
+The SQLite database will be created using the path defined in the `/.env` file for the `HA_DB_URL` variable.

-### Setup
+### Initial Setup
-Navigate to http://localhost:3000/admin/list-tariffs and add in the details of your Electricity tariff and rates.
+1. Navigate to http://localhost:3000/admin/list-tariffs and add in the details of your electricity tariff and rates.

-You then need to follow the steps below for setting up n3rgy API account, and enter the authorization header value as the value for `auth_header` at http://localhost:3000/admin/view-entity?id=1
+2. Follow the steps below to set up your n3rgy API account.
+Enter the authorization header value as the value for auth_header` at http://localhost:3000/admin/view-entity?id=1

 ### Setting up n3rgy

-- Find your MPxN number (a 13 digit number, should be on your electricity bill) and note it down.
+- Find your MPxN number (a 13-digit number found on your electricity bill) and note it down.
 If you need help finding it, [UK Power Networks](https://www.ukpowernetworks.co.uk/help/who-is-my-electricity-supplier-and-what-is-my-mpan) can help.
-- Find your IHD MAC address and note it down.
-This is usually on your smart meter device somewhere - [this guide](https://www.howz.com/mac) should help locate it.
+- Locate your IHD MAC address and note it down.
+This is usually on your smart meter device somewhere.
+Refer to [this guide](https://www.howz.com/mac) to help find it.
 - Go to the [n3rgy Consumer Site](https://data.n3rgy.com/consumer/home) and enter your MPxN number and IHD MAC address
 - Once you're logged in, click on the 'Download My Data' link, open up Chrome Dev Tools, click the 'Download' link, and find the value of the **authorization** request header as shown below: